kirksey/php-docker-apache-example/README.md

   the official maintained image (which happens to be debian based) with php version 7 and apache installed on it".
 When you rebuild your images, you get any security updates along with it for free.
-* Developers are typically responsible for creating and maintaining the Dockerfile and any dependencies their code makes use of (for example, if they want to use ImageMagick to convert images to thumbnails, they will have to put it in the Dockerfile, otherwise their code would break).
-* Applications should avoid writing to the filesystem (when uploading files, for instance) and prefer to use object storage, such as Amazon S3 instead.
-The reason for this is that it is a maintenance headache.
-It is definitely possible.
-It is usually more annoying than alternatives.
-* In development, the developer would likely also use a docker container for MySQL / similar persistent data stores.
-In production, their Docker container would likely connect to a different (managed) database.